Al Noor Tower is a planned mixed-use tower to be developed by Middle East Development, a company based in Dubai and headed by Sheikh Tarek M Binladen.

 A spa covering approximately 2,000m² will provide relaxation and extend superior medical services for treatments using advanced technology.

 Other facilities that will be present at the Al Noor Tower will be a safe storage facility, arcades and a children’s corner.
 High-end retail outlets will enhance the shopping experience for visitors.

 French designer Amédée Santalo is the project manager and concept designer for the project.

 ICEBERG, a communication and brand agency based out of Paris and Dubai, is responsible for handling marketing and communication for the project.

 There are plans to construct another Al Noor Tower in India in collaboration with Indian developer TRAC technologies, a subsidiary of Inma International.
 The site has already been identified and lies 90 minutes away from the city of Bangalore.

-The design and concept of the tower, which will be based on energy theme, have been decided by Amédée Santalo.
+The design and concept of the tower, which will be based on an energy theme, have been decided by Amédée Santalo.